arnaudrenaud/speccharts/README.md

 npx speccharts -i "src/**/*.{spec,test}.{ts,tsx}" --multiple-output-files
 ```

-This creates a `.mmd` file next to each spec file:
+This creates a Mermaid file next to each spec file:

 ```
 src/